beastbytes/mermaid-state-diagram/docs/source/usage.rst

 Notes
 *****

 Notes can be added to States.
-A Note provide additional information about the State it is added to.
+A Note provides additional information about the State it is added to.

 Transitions
 ***********